ssanchezor/GNN-RS/README.md

 ```
 transactions_ddup_2019-09-22_nart_5_ncust_20_ncustr_10000.csv
 ```

-This file is the one it will be used as data for the models.
+This file is the one it will be used as dataset for the models.

-Just to get an idea, these 2 settings will represent:
+After applying the filters with `10.000` and `80.000` customers, we our dataset looks like:

 | Customers dataset | Number of items | Number of transactions|
 |:-----------------:|:---------------:|:---------------------:|